Warren, candidate with the answers, dodges tax hike question

 “What resonates is not an academic version of her plan — it’s her personal story of struggle connecting with the real-world impact of her plan on everyday families,” Green said.
 “Medicare for All is about the principles, not the micro-mechanisms for putting it altogether.”

-Associated Press Writers Emily Swanson in Washington, Hunter Woodall in Keene New Hampshire and Julie Carr Smyth in Columbus, Ohio contributed to this report.
+Associated Press writers Emily Swanson in Washington, Hunter Woodall in Keene, N.H., Thomas Beaumont in Ames, Iowa, and Julie Carr Smyth in Columbus, Ohio, contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.